himanshu31shr/labelMerger/memory-bank/reflection/reflection-pdf-category-sorting-storage.md

    - Earlier integration of security rules testing would have prevented initial permission issues
    - More comprehensive user feedback during development could have identified folder structure preferences sooner
    - Additional automated tests for Firebase interactions would enhance reliability
+   - More thorough testing of file input components across browsers

 2. **Technical Implementation**
    - Consider implementing a more robust retry mechanism for failed uploads
-   - Add support for batch operations with multiple PDFs
+   - Further enhance batch operations with multiple PDFs
    - Enhance metadata with more detailed category statistics
    - Implement more granular progress tracking during uploads
+   - Add file validation to prevent uploading unsupported file types

 3. **Documentation**
    - Create more detailed user documentation for the sorting features
    - Add visual guides for the storage workflow
    - Enhance developer documentation with more examples
    - Include troubleshooting guides for common issues
+   - Add specific documentation for the multiple file upload feature

 ## 🔧 Technical Improvements